OJO-Ahmed/HashCode_2019/README.md

-This repo contains my solutions for google hash code 2019, I submitted late during the extended period, please check it out, i hope it can be help/guide to you.
+This repo contains my solutions for google hash code 2019, I submitted late during the extended period, please check it out, i hope it can be of help/guide to someone.